-The plus-15 bridge is the only one in Calgary’s downtown that connects directly to an LRT platform.
-The bridge was designed to reuse existing steel girders and decking and incorporate the steel and glass language of the downtown LRT stations.
+The plus 15 bridge is the only one in Calgary’s downtown connecting directly to an LRT platform.
+A new steel and glass shell was designed for an existing bridge structure.
+The existing bridge was over thirty years old, and needed an updated treatment to accompany the 7 Avenue LRT refurbishment Sturgess was designing.
+The bridge reused the existing steel girders and decking, and incorporates the steel and glass language of the downtown LRT canopies.

 *in association with GEC Architecture